 While the founders had many ideas in mind as the organization’s Charter attests, most all associated with the Foundation would likely agree that the Knoxville Bar Foundation provides a way they can show their appreciation in a tangible way for being blessed to practice in such a wonderful place and with great lawyers.

-View the Knoxville Bar Foundation Founders & Fellows
+View the list of Knoxville Bar Foundation Founders & Fellows from 2008-2019.

-In May, 2018, the Knoxville Bar Foundation will again award grants to deserving applicants.
-The individual grant awards usually are $5,000 or less and the deadline for submitting grant applications is February 23, 2018.
+In May, 2020, the Knoxville Bar Foundation will again award grants to deserving applicants.
+The individual grant awards usually are $5,000 or less and the deadline for submitting grant applications is March 2, 2020.
 Please note that grant funding may not be used for operating costs and endowments.
 We are excited about this year’s grant program and encourage interested parties and organizations to apply.
-Download an application.
-Submit all grant applications before 5:00 p.m. on February 23, 2018 to Reggie Keaton, Chairman, Knoxville Bar Foundation, P.O.
-Box 39, Knoxville, Tennessee 37901 or deliver to 550 W. Main Street, Suite 500, Knoxville, Tennessee 37902.
+Submit all grant applications before 5:00 p.m. on March 2, 2020, to Charles Swanson, Chairman, Knoxville Bar Foundation, P.O.
+Box 2027, Knoxville, Tennessee 37901 or deliver to 505 W. Main Street, Suite 50, Knoxville, Tennessee 37902.